Overlooked factors in concept-based explanations: Dataset choice, concept learnability, and human capability

 \smallsec{The majority of participants prefer explanations with 8, 16, or 32 concepts} When given options of explanations that use 4, 8, 16, 32, or 64 concepts, 82\% of participants prefer explanations with 8, 16, or 32 concepts (28\%, 33\%, 21\% respectively).
-Only 6\% prefer those with 64 concepts, suggesting that existing explanations that use hundreds or even thousands concepts don't cater to human preferences.
-In the written responses, many favored having fewer concepts (e.g., "The lesser, the better") and raised concerns against having too many (e.g., ``I think 32 is a lot, but 16 is an adequate enough number that it could still predict well but not overdo it", ``64 is probably too many").
+Only 6\% prefer those with 64 concepts, suggesting that existing explanations that use hundreds or even thousands of concepts do not cater to human preferences.
+In the written responses, many favored having fewer concepts (e.g., ``the lesser, the better") and expressed concerns against having too many (e.g., ``I think 32 is a lot, but 16 is an adequate enough number that it could still predict well...").
 In making the tradeoff, some valued correctness above all else (e.g., ``Out of all the options, 32 is the most correct"), while others reasoned about marginal benefits (e.g., ``I would prefer explanations that use 16 concepts because it seems that the difference in percentage of correctness is much closer and less, than other levels of concepts").
-Overall, we find that participants actively consider both simplicity and correctness of explanations, but that the exact tradeoff point varies between individuals.
+Overall, we find that participants actively reason about both simplicity and correctness of explanations.